tkhq/docs/docs/getting-started/Wallets.md

 ---
 # Wallets

-A hierarchical deterministic (HD) Wallet is a collection of cryptographic private/public key pairs that share a common seed.
+A [hierarchical deterministic (HD) Wallet](https://learnmeabitcoin.com/technical/hd-wallets) is a collection of cryptographic private/public key pairs that share a common seed.
+A Wallet is used to generate Accounts.

 ```json
 {